 - Favorite hot sauce for serving

-- Add about a half inch of water to the bottom of the crock pot or slow cooker and cook on low for 5-6 hours, or until everything is cooked through and the peppers have softened.
+Add about a half inch of water to the bottom of the crock pot or slow cooker and cook on low for 4-5 hours on low, or 2-3 hours on high, or until everything is cooked through and the peppers have softened to your preference.

 Serve with cilantro and crema over the top, and your favorite hot sauce.
 Enjoy!